Outsmart-OOH/ooh_open_direct/docs/v1-0/In_progress_1_1.md

 This OOHbject describes how the delivery of the targeted campaign audience impact volume is distributed over the campaign flight time.

-The default setting for this Distribution OOHbject is &#39;Flexible&#39; meaning that the total targeted audience impact volume will be delivered over the campaign flight time, but different days or hours may have different audience delivery volumes.
+The default setting for this Distribution OOHbject is *Flexible*; meaning that the total targeted audience impact volume will be delivered over the campaign flight time, but different days or hours may have different audience delivery volumes.

 - Day = Fixed, the same volume of audience impacts will be delivered on each day to achieve the total audience target
 - Hour = Fixed, the same volume of audience impacts will be delivered on hour